schatzlab/appliedgenomics2019/assignments/virtualbox.md

 VirtualBox is software that allows you to create and work on virtual devices as separate instances within your machine.
 You can download it here: https://www.virtualbox.org/.
 Note you may need to set special permissions to allow it to load.

-### 2. Download the 64-bit Ubuntu 17.10 Artful Appliance
+### 2. Download the 64-bit Ubuntu 18.10 Cosmic Cuttlefish
-Make sure to download the 64 bit version! (large file, so expect it to take a while): https://www.osboxes.org/ubuntu/ (1GB)
+Make sure to download the 64 bit version! (large file, so expect it to take a while): https://www.osboxes.org/ubuntu/ (1.7GB)

-After downloading, decompress the archive "Ubuntu_17.10-VB-64bit.7z" to create a file called "Ubuntu 17.10 Artful (64bit).vdi"
+After downloading, decompress the archive.
 On mac, you will need to unpack the .7z archive using [The Unarchiver](https://theunarchiver.com/).

 After extracting, move the Ubuntu image file to a new directory where you will want to keep it this semester.